Hey,that’s me!

 Musical Interests

-In his creative work, Zach draws inspiration from the Black American improvised tradition, West African, Brazilian, Northern Chinese, and Southern Indian percussion traditions, and several other genres such as metal, alternative, and Western contemporary classical.
-He is particularly drawn to the relationship between current New Music and improvised music trends and metal/hardcore music’s rhythmic tendencies.
+In his creative work, Zach draws inspiration from the Black American improvised tradition, West African, Brazilian, and Southern Indian percussion traditions, and several other genres such as metal, alternative, and Western contemporary classical.
+He is particularly drawn to the relationship between current New Music and improvised music trends, and metal and hardcore music’s rhythmic complexities.
 Zach also cites jazz artists such as Kenny Wheeler, Happy Apple, Craig Taborn, and Steve Lehman as additional inspirations.